HewlettPackard/shs-docs/docs/portal/developer-portal/troubleshoot/cxi/Common_CXI_core_error_messages.md

 Once CXI core reports this error, the NIC has issues communicating with other NICs using the native Slingshot HPC protocol.
 Ethernet functionality is not impacted.
 Recovery from this state requires a node reboot.

-**Important**: Disabling the reporting of this error message must be avoided.
+**Important:** Disabling the reporting of this error message must be avoided.

 ## ptl_invld_vni errors